 I already have a Logitech webcam connected to the computer running Windows so all I need to do is find a good working webcam software and set it up with World-Text.
 I found a lot of shareware webcam monitoring software that are quite expensive such as webcamXP, webcam7, Webcam Monitor, Netcam Watcher Pro but very few freeware that has the ability to take an action such as send email, run a program, upload to FTP or save file when a motion is detected.
 After searching around, I found Yawcam (Yet Another Webcam Software).

 1. Yawcam runs on Java so make sure you already have Java installed.
-You can go to this link to check if you have Java installed.
+You can go and check if you have Java installed.

 2. Download and install Yawcam.